F. Bradford Morse

-Frank Bradford Morse (August 7, 1921 – December 18, 1994) was a member of the United States House of Representatives from Massachusetts.
+Frank Bradford Morse (August 7, 1921 – December 18, 1994) was a liberal member of the United States House of Representatives from Massachusetts.
 He had a notable career in the United States Congress and the United Nations.
 In Congress, he served in various capacities for nearly twenty years, the last twelve as Congressman from Lowell, Massachusetts.
 In 1972, he became Under-Secretary-General of the United Nations and in 1976, the Administrator of the United Nations Development Programme.
 He received a Franklin D. Roosevelt Four Freedoms Award for his career as an international public servant.